crweiner/hacktoberfest-swag-list/README.md

 - **Requirements**: 4+ submitted PR's
 - **Swag**: IBM Developer Swag
-- **How to sign up**: Submit your PR links before October 31, 2020 on https://w3.ibm.com/developer/hacktoberfest/ (you'll need to be in IBM VPN).
+- **How to sign up**: Submit your PR links before October 31, 2020 on [IBM Hacktoberfest internal page](https://w3.ibm.com/developer/hacktoberfest/) (you'll need to be in IBM VPN).
 - **Notes**: Only first 250 IBMers are eligible for the developer swag.
-Refer to https://w3.ibm.com/developer/hacktoberfest/ (IBM VPN needed) for complete guidelines/requirements.
+Refer to [IBM Hacktoberfest internal page](https://w3.ibm.com/developer/hacktoberfest/) (IBM VPN needed) for complete guidelines/requirements.

 #### **JetBrains** (Access to all professional tools for 3 months, 20% off after that)